moq-wg/moq-transport/draft-lcurley-moq-transport.md

 * {{relays-moq}} covers behavior at the relay entities.
 * {{messages}} covers how messages are encoded on the wire.

+## Motivation {#motivation}

+### Latency
+HTTP Adaptive Streaming (HAS) has been successful at achieving scale although often at the cost of latency.
+Latency is necessary to correct for variable network throughput.
+Ideally live content is consumed at the same rate it is produced.
+End-to-end latency would be fixed and only subject to encoding and transmission delays.
+Unfortunately, networks have variable throughput, primarily due to congestion and queueing.
+Attempting to deliver content encoded at a higher bitrate than the network can support causes queuing along the path from producer to consumer.
+The speed at which a protocol can detect and respond to queuing determines the overall latency.
+TCP-based protocols are simple but are slow to detect congestion and suffer from head-of-line blocking.
+UDP-based protocols can avoid queuing, but the application is now responsible for the complexity of fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.
+One goal of MoQTransport is to achieve the best of both these worlds: leverage the features of QUIC to create a simple yet flexible low latency protocol that can rapidly detect and respond to congestion.

+### Workflow Efficiency
+Internet delivered media today has protocols optimized for ingest and separate protocols optimized for distribution.
+This protocol switch in the distribution chain necessitates intermediary origins which re-package the media content.
+While specialization can have its benefits, there are gains in efficiency to be had in not having to re-package content.
+A goal of MoQTransport is to develop a single protocol which can be used for transmission from contribution to distribution.
+A related goal is the ability to support existing encoding and packaging schemas, wherever applicable, both for backwards compatibility and for interoperability with the established content preparation ecosystem.

+### Relays
+An integral feature of a protocol being successful is its ability to deliver media at scale.
+Greatest scale is achieved when third-party content distribution networks, independent of both the publisher and subscriber, can be leveraged to relay the content.
+These relays must cache content for distribution efficiency while simultaneously routing content and deterministically responding to congestion in a multi-tenant network.
+A goal of MoQTransport is to treat relays as first-class citizens of the protocol and ensure that objects are structured such that information necessary for distribution is available to relays while the media content itself remains opaque and private.

 ## Terms and Definitions